-These aren’t our rules; they’re the laws of etiquette.
-Well, they’re the laws of United States etiquette.
+- These aren’t our personal rules — they’re the laws of (United States) etiquette.
 If you’re attending a wedding in another country, or with friends from a different culture, these rules may not apply.
-For example, in China, wearing red is saved solely for the bride and her qipao.
-So if you’re headed to Beijing, leave the red dress at home.

 White or Off-White

-This shouldn’t be a surprise.
-White, or anything close to white, is totally off limits.
-The bride might not wear a white wedding dress, but the color is still reserved for her, should she choose to.
 We’d also like to add a “mostly white” clause to this rule.
-If you’re looking at your all-white dress with some purple trim—put it down, that still counts as white.
-This white rule is actually observed in other cultures as well.
+If you’re looking at your all-white dress with some purple trim — put it down, that still counts as white.
+This rule is actually observed in other cultures as well.
 In Britain, the entire bridal party traditionally wears white to match the bride.
 Just another reason to never wear it at a wedding!

 Champagnes and Golds

-Gold, champagne, and similar hues have been a wedding favorite for a while now, and they don’t show signs of letting up.
-It’s common to see bridesmaids in gold skirts, or even a bride in a champagne gown.
-Do your best to avoid this color family—just in case.
+Gold, champagne, and similar metallic hues have been wedding favorites for a while now, and they don’t show signs of letting up.
+It’s common to see bridesmaids in gold dresses or skirts, and some brides even opt for a champagne gown.
+Do your best to avoid this color family just in case.
 Remember, this is about celebrating the happy couple.
 The last thing you want to do is compete with them on their special day.

 We do, however, condone the use of gold accessories as a guest.
-Whether you’re wearing a soft pink for a spring wedding, or a rich purple for fall—gold accents perfectly complement!
+Whether you’re wearing a soft pink for a spring wedding or a rich purple for fall, gold accents are the perfect complement!
 You don’t have to avoid the color completely; just never wear it as a dress.

 Black